Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 The next steps will be to begin writing the controllers and views to allow users to interact with the models that EF created.
 ## Connecting to the DB to Display/Modify Data
+Although the Entity Framework scaffolding process automatically generates the model classes based on the database tables, there is still a lot more work to be done behind the scenes to link the model classes to the database and configure the d

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.